 A must go for all who appreciate modern art.
 The building itself is a fine example of great ‘brick architecture’ by Master Berlage from the Netherlands (what else do we have to build with besides brick?).
 It houses an extremely interesting collection fo Dutch painters like Mondriaan and Toorop, to name a few, a ceramic collection, fashion and more specialised exhitibions.
 There’s enough there for several day of exploration!

 In front of Central Sation, walk up to the trees and take a right.
 A short walk will take you to the ‘Haagse Bos’.
 There are some small patches of pristine forest, untouched by humans to be found here.
 You can’t get lost, as the forest is bordered by roads, but do try to do so.
 It’s one of these rare places on earth that are much bigger from the inside than from the outside.

 Enjoyable in every season, with all the ancient trees and different gardens.
-In spring and fall, the oldest Japanese Garden in Europe will be open once again (15 october to 30 oktober 2022 from 10.00 o’clock till 16.00 o’clock.) and it’s really worth a visit.
+This spring 2022, the oldest Japanese Garden in Europe will be open once again (15 october to 30 oktober 2022 from 10.00 o’clock till 16.00 o’clock.) and it’s really worth a visit.
 So are the blooming rhododendrons in spring.
-I suggest taking a picnic basket to enjoy there.
+I suggest taking a picnic basket to enjoy to Clingendael.